DragonSenses/visionize/architectural-decision-log.md

 Update Sidebar with local storage to persist state

-Save the state of Accordion component with local storage inside the sidebar.
+Save the open or collapse state of Accordion component with local storage inside the sidebar.

 - Create prop interface SideBarProps which contain the storageKey
 - Accept a storageKey prop with a default value